tasdikrahman/spaceShooter/README.md

 - [ ] Add support for `WAV` game music file as `ogg` format is not playable as described in [#1](https://github.com/prodicus/spaceShooter/issues/1)
 - [ ] add feature to replay the game after all players die

-## Contributing

-This game was written in one day, so the coding standards might not be up the mark.
-Don't be shy to make a Pull request :)

-For details, please refer [the Contributing page](https://github.com/prodicus/spaceShooter/blob/master/CONTRIBUTING.rst)

 ## Issues